Stylized text "Process Your Film" with decorative elements.

 Mailing Address will be given at order confirmation

-• It takes us about 3-7 business days from the time we receive your order from our drop box or through shipment.
+• It takes us typically 7-12 business days from the time we receive your order from our drop box or through shipment.
+If you’d like your film returned within a deadline please check our expedited/rush rates.

 Add-ons